Rafik-00/3IVIS/ivis_task/README.md

 ### Setting Up Your Users

 - To create a **normal user account**, go to Sign Up and fill out the form.
 Once you submit it, you'll see a "Verify Your E-mail Address" page.
-Go to your console to see a simulated email verification message.
-Copy the link into your browser.
-Now the user's email should be verified and ready to go.
+This means the user is created and you can use it normaly.
+I have ommited the verification part for simplicity.

 - To create a **superuser account**, use this command: